CPC40110 Certificate IV in Building and Construction

 As this is an online program in the training and assessment pathway, you will need access to a computer and have basic computer skills.
 If this is not possible, students will need to discuss with Core Industry Training their specific requirements and alternatives will be sought.

 We also offer all students the opportunity to obtain recognition of their existing skills and knowledge gained through their relevant job experience and obtain credit for previous studies that directly correlate to the units we deliver.
-Further information about this option is under the Recognition of Prior Learning (RPL) Tab.
+For more information see the Recognition of Prior Learning (RPL) tab below.

 Who Should Do This Course?